 Fill your other tubs with other rubbish before throwing away.

-If you have ever been tempted to start composting now is the time.
-It is the perfect time of year and a great way to waste less and make the most of your fruit and vegetable peelings, egg shells and garden waste.
-Visit the Get Composting website for great offers.
+If you have ever been tempted to start composting visit the Get Composting for great offers .
+It is the perfect way to waste less and make the most of your fruit and vegetable peelings, egg shells and garden waste.

 Love Food Hate Waste top tips: